Eighteen years had passed since my first and only visit to the original Arthur Bryant’s BBQ restaurant, a Kansas City barbeque legend.

 With an intense focus on my lunch, I hadn’t really glanced around the restaurant since sitting down at the table.
 Suddenly, Arthur Bryant’s was packed.
 Seriously crowded.

-Arthur Bryant’s for lunch on a cross-country road trip
+Arthur Bryant’s Barbecue on a cross-country road trip

 If you ever find yourself driving across country and Kansas City is on your route, definitely think about having lunch here.
 But arrive before noon.